jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

         __init__.py so that the zenoss libdir has this file appended.
 There is no need to separately install pyvmomi unless you wish to.

+        Once the ZenPack is installed, you can test that pyvmomi is accessible with:
+          * zendmd
+          *  import pyVmomi
+          *  pyVmomi
+          *
+          * <module 'pyVmomi' from '/opt/zenoss/local/ZenPacks.community.VMwareESXiMonitorPython/ZenPacks/community/VMwareESXiMonitorPython/lib/pyvmomi-5.5.0-py2.7.egg/pyVmomi/__init__.py'>

         If you do wish to install pyvmomi independently:
           * From pypi (https://pypi.python.org/pypi/pyvmomi ) follow the "5.5.0" link to download the
             zip file.
 Unzip the file.
 Change directory into the pyvmomi-5.5.0 directory.
 Install with: